Skip to ContentSkip to Navigation

 Why German?

 If you would like to study the German language as well as German culture, politics and history, then the degree programme in European Languages and Cultures with German as a specialization may be just what you’re looking for.
-You will follow a broad-based programme in which you will learn to place the German language, culture, society and politics in a European framework and develop specialist knowledge of aspects of the German language and culture.
+You will follow a broad programme in which you will focus on the German language, culture, politics and history and learn to contextualise it within a European framework.
 In addition, Groningen is just a short train ride away from Leer and Oldenburg.

 Duits